10 Fascinating Places to Visit in Takeo Cambodia

 2. Tonle Bati

-A scenic lake close to these two temples, Tonle Bati is a popular picnic place to get away from the scorching heat and noise of Phnom Penh.
+A scenic lake within walking distance from these two temples, Tonle Bati is a popular picnic place to get away from the scorching heat and noise of Phnom Penh.
 You can rent one of the bamboo huts, order some food or just buy from the vendors who paddle around the huts.

 It is very peaceful and you can swim if you want, cruise the lake in one of the boats for rent, paddle for a bit of exercise or just sleep and relax in one of the hammocks provided in the huts.